open-edge-insights/eii-core/README.md

 # EIS multi node cluster provision and deployment using Turtlecreek

 By default EIS is provisioned with Single node cluster.
-In order to deploy EIS on multiple nodes using docker registry, provision ETCD cluster and remote managibility using turtlecreek, please follow [docker_setup/deploy/README.md](docker_setup/deploy/README.md)
+In order to deploy EIS on multiple nodes using docker registry, provision ETCD cluster and remote managibility using turtlecreek, please follow [build/deploy/README.md](build/deploy/README.md)

 # Debugging options

 1. To check if all the EIS images are built successfully, use cmd: `docker images|grep ia` and to check if all containers are running, use cmd: `docker ps` (`one should see all the dependency containers and EIS containers up and running`).
 If you see issues where the build is failing due to non-reachability to Internet, please ensure you have correctly configured proxy settings and restarted docker service.
-Even after doing this, if you are running into the same issue, please add below instrcutions to all the dockerfiles in `docker_setup\dockerfiles` at the top after the LABEL instruction and retry the building EIS images:
+Even after doing this, if you are running into the same issue, please add below instrcutions to all the dockerfiles in `build\dockerfiles` at the top after the LABEL instruction and retry the building EIS images:

     ```sh
     ENV http_proxy http://proxy.iind.intel.com:911